Elon Musk depicted as liar, visionary in Tesla tweet trial

 “He didn't plan to tweet this," Spiro said of Musk's Aug.
 7, 2018, statement at the heart of the trial.
 “It was a split-second decision" aimed at being as transparent as possible about the discussions with the Saudi fund about a potential deal.

+U.S. District Judge Edward Chen, who is presiding over the trial, ruled that the shareholders' lawyers can't mention that settlement in the case.

 But Chen has already ruled that Musk's tweet was false, a finding that can be alluded to during the trial without specifically mentioning the determination made by the judge.
-Pollitt seized on that opportunity during his opening statement, informing jurors that they are to assume Musk's tweet was false, as the judge allowed, prompting Spiro to shake his head while sitting at his table.
+Pollitt seized on that opportunity during his opening statement, informing jurors that they are to assume Musk's tweet was false, as the judge allowed.
+Spiro shook his head as he listened.

 Musk’s leadership of Twitter — where he has gutted the staff and alienated users and advertisers — has proven unpopular among Tesla’s current stockholders, who are worried that he has been devoting less time to automaker at a time of intensifying competition.